 - Address: AMC locations in Auburn Hills, Clinton Township, Dearborn, Livonia, Madison Heights and Sterling Heights

 AMC partnered with the Autism Society to put on movies every second and fourth Saturday of every month.
-See Shang-Chi and the Legend of the Ten Rings (PG-13) on Sept.
-11 and Clifford The Big Red Dog (PG) on Sept.
-25 in a unique way with the lights up and sound down.
+See Clifford the Big Red Dog on Nov.
+13, Ghostbusters: Afterlife (on Nov.
+24) and Encanto on Nov.
+27 in a unique way with the lights up and sound down.

 - Address: Chuck E. Cheese locations in Canton and Sterling Heights